 |March 24||Ordered into the trenches in front of Petersburg.|

-Took part in occupying captured Federal works near Hare’s Hill for five hours, before withdrawing with the failure of the attack.
+Took part in occupying captured Federal works near Hare’s Hill for five hours, before withdrawing after the failure of the attack.

 |April 1-2||Heavy fighting arount Fort Mahone until the army began its retreat to the west.|